 1. Walk your worries away

-Making art has been linked to stress reduction.
-There can be mental health benefits to knitting, crochet, sewing, writing, art and even colouring, among many other forms of creativity.
+Taking part in arts and crafts activities has also been linked to stress reduction.
+There can be mental health benefits to knitting, model making, sewing, writing, art, colouring, and other forms of creativity.

 4. Listen to music

 For some people, listening to music can be a simple and helpful way to unwind.
 Tune into your favourite radio station, or listen to your favourite playlist on your commute.
 You might like to listen to music on your headphones at the gym, or play music at home whilst cooking, cleaning or winding down.
 Studies in certain groups of people show that listening to music can help to reduce anxiety and improve your mood.

 It can often feel helpful to write things down.
 When life is busy or we feel stressed, we may find that we focus more on negative things.
 Whilst it can be helpful to jot these things down and offload, it can also help to reflect on the positives.
 Maybe someone said or did something that made you laugh or smile.
 Maybe you saw something beautiful or inspiring, heard one of your favourite songs or ate one of your favourite foods.
 Maybe you achieved something you’ve been working towards, received a compliment or some positive feedback.
 It can be easy to forget the small things that give us joy.
 Keeping a record of these can help to remind us and provide nice memories to look back on.